Want to transfer your grown SeedPods outside? Follow these easy steps!

-Hardening off your plants simply means to prepare your plants to be planted outdoors.
-Preparing your plants by exposing it to the wind, sun and other elements will help them grow stronger and healthier.
-Exposing your plants to the elements will help ease the transplant, without it your plant may go into shock which will cause stunt in the growth or die due to the sudden change in environment.
-Follow these steps to ensure your plants are thriving and healthy in the outdoors!
+To transfer your plants outside, you must first "Harden them off".
+Hardening off is the process of acclimating your plants to the outside climate prior to moving them outside right away.
+Preparing your plants by exposing them to outdoor elements will help them grow stronger and healthier; or else your plants may go into shock due to the sudden change in environment.
+Follow these steps to ensure your plants are thriving and healthy in the outdoors:

-1. The hardening-off process may take anywhere between 7-14 days.
-We recommend hardening with temperatures over 45-50 degrees Fahrenheit.
+*Note: The hardening-off process may take anywhere between 7-14 days.
+We recommend hardening with temperatures over 60 degrees Fahrenheit.

-2. On the first day, we recommend putting the plants in a location that is protected from the sunlight and wind for one hour.
-Move the plant back indoors after the hour time limit into a warm location.
+- On the first day, place the plants in a location that is protected from the sunlight and wind for one hour.
+Move the plant back indoors in your SmallGarden after the hour time limit.

-3. Gradually increase the amount of time the plant is outside to increase the survival rate.
-The key is gradual exposure to the outside.
-Please remember not to put plants out on windy days or under 45-50 degrees.
+- Gradually increase the amount of time the plant is outside each day or so.
+The key is gradual exposure.
+Please remember not to put plants out on windy days or under 60 degrees.

-4. After three to four days, you can place the plant in locations that receive more sunlight.
+- After 3-4 days, you can place the plants in a location that receives more sunlight.
 Please be advised, if your plants are still considered seedlings, direct exposure to the sun will damage the leaves.
 Each day the plant will be able to tolerate more hours of the direct sun and wind.

-6. After the initial 7-14 days your plant will be strong enough to be planted outdoor into your garden or a different container.
+- After the initial 7-14 days your plants should be strong enough to be planted outdoor into your garden or a different container.